HOW TO APPROACH THE START OF THE TASMANIA FISHING SEASON

 If trying to catch fish on a dry fly is all you care about, then heading to the hills and looking for some clear running headwater creeks is your best hope.
-Even with the recent rains, headwaters will be running clear (and cold with snow melt), but the small fish that live in these places are normally willing to rise to a well presented dry fly from day one of the season.
+Even with the seasonal rains, headwaters will be running clear (and cold with snow melt), but the small fish that live in these places are normally willing to rise to a well presented dry fly from day one of the season.

 If you are keen (or stupid) like myself, you will probably find yourself walking out ‘West’ opening weekend.
 Although normally very cold, the Western Lakes can fish well from opening day.
 Walk slowing around lake edges early, fish often sit stationary or move very slowing through the shallows in the cold water out West.
 Keep your ears open for frogs and a look out for drowned food such as worms, food like these will attract and hold fish in the shallows.

 Off the plateau, Four Springs will be popular and should fish well from day one of the Tasmania fishing season.
 Lake Huntsman fished well over winter and should continue to perform well for smaller, well-conditioned fish.